cseanburns/systems-librarianship/src/3a-learn-the-cli.md

 thing that new Linux users have to learn for a couple of reasons.
-First, modern operating systems tend to hide the filesystem from their users.
+First, modern operating systems tend to hide (abstract away) the filesystem from their users.
 So even though, for example,
 macOS is Unix,
 many macOS users that I have taught